Real1tyy/Prisma-Calendar/docs-site/docs/features/hotkeys.md

 -   **Duration**: Events are highlighted for 10 seconds
 -   **Use Case**: Quickly identify which events need category assignment

+### Highlight Events With Category

+-   **Function**: Opens a modal to select a category and highlights all events with that category
+-   **Duration**: Events are highlighted for 10 seconds
+-   **Use Case**: Quickly identify all events belonging to a specific category
+-   **Modal**: Dropdown selector with all available categories from your events

 ### Refresh Calendar

 -   **Function**: Manually triggers a full resync of the indexer and refreshes all calendar events